-In response to the word “Internet,” an image of a stage with a closed, red curtain appeared on the glowing screen.
+In response to the prompt “Internet,” an image of a stage with a closed, red curtain appeared on the glowing screen.
 I was waiting with baited anticipation for the show to begin.
 Perhaps it had just ended?
-In response to the word “death”, multiple images of a cabaret singer adorned with a pink, feather boa appeared.
+In response to the prompt “death”, multiple images of a cabaret singer adorned with a pink, feather boa appeared.
 Face unrecognisable, features smeared.
 Pressing enter, the audible click of the keyboard, produced several more variations of the same protagonist, centre stage, caught in a moment, perhaps an encore, perhaps mid set.
 Images conjured from text inputs into a machine program built from humans, generating an equivalent plethora of narratives.
 On face value, these .png files stacked in overlapping piles on the screen, seem otherworldly, but airy in their approach, easy to shrug off as more “visual noise” on the Internet.
 However, if one thinks about the inherent bias of such programs, their capacity for broader use looking towards the future, coupled with the propensity for images to sway emotion and influence seen on socials and in mainstream media, an ominous cloud hovers, that warrants exploration.

 In the Post Truth world, we are reminded of the vaudevillian act of such cabaret singers, dancers, acrobats and musicians previously associated with the hedonistic escapism and rebellion of bohemians in Paris and Christopher Isherwood’s Berlin in the early 20th Century.